zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### Underwater fog color
 - Description: Adds fog to make underwater appear more realistic.
 This should be disabled if using Vikings do swim as this mod section is not compatible yet.
-- Default Value: 1A3B12FF
+- Default Value: 009199FF

 ### Underwater Fog Intensity
 - Description: Adds fog to make underwater appear more realistic.
 This should be disabled if using Vikings do swim as this mod section is not compatible yet.
-- Default Value: 0.03
+- Default Value: 0.2

 ### UnderwaterAccessMode
 - Description: Allows for walking underwater, anywhere, or onship, or eventually within the water displaced area only.
 Disabled with remove all water logic.
 DEBUG_WaterZoneOnly is not supported yet
-- Default Value: OnboardOnly
+- Default Value: Disabled

 ## Vehicle Physics

 ### flightAngularDamping
 - Description:
-- Default Value: 1
+- Default Value: 5

 ### flightSidewaysDamping
 - Description:
-- Default Value: 1
+- Default Value: 5

 ### flightDamping
 - Description:
-- Default Value: 1
+- Default Value: 5

 ### flightSteerForce
 - Description: